 Collected here are 35 short vampire tales.
 You’ll find humor, horror, and history, loss, love, and legends, sex, seduction, and surprises.
 Many are good tales for couples to share.
 You’ll find vignettes such as “Jornada del Muerto,””On the Ramjet,” “Nosferatu Watches Dracula on the Lateshow,” “Until Tonight,””The Poet,” and “Ostrava, 1995.”
 These particular pieces first ran in the magazine Blood Samples between 2001 and 2003.
-You’ll also find longer works here including “Dragon Reborn” which tells the origin of Lord Draco from D.L.
-Summers’ Vampires of the Scarlet Order and “Becalmed” by Lee Clark Zumpe.
-The collection is lavishly illustrated by Caroline O’Neal.
+You’ll also find longer works here including “Dragon Reborn” which tells the origin of Lord Draco from David Lee Summers’ Vampires of the Scarlet Order and “Becalmed” by Lee Clark Zumpe.
+The collection is illustrated by the ever-talented Marge Simon.

-“If you like vampire stories, this may be the best seven dollars you can spend.”
+“If you like vampire stories, this may be the best [money] you can spend.”
 Chris Paige, ConNotations, Volume 19, Issue 1

 Excerpts from Blood Sampler: